-Madonna Allegedly ‘Stalked’ A British Model For Two Years
+Madonna Sued By British Model, Who Claims The Material Girl ‘Stalked’ Her For Two Years

 In the early 1990s, Madonna’s “Justify My Love” video was a controversial short film that, by today’s standards, is actually pretty tame.
 In that video, the Material Girl shared a “steamy” lesbian kiss with a British model by the name of Amanda Cazalet.

-In the spirit of early ’90s nostalgia, Cazalet has now spilled all the dirt about Madonna, claiming that the performer “stalked” her for two years.
+In the spirit of early ’90s nostalgia, Cazalet has now filed a lawsuit against Madonna, claiming that the performer “stalked” her for two years.

 According to Radar Online, Cazalet alleges that the “Music” singer sent her “countless” love notes over the years, saying things like she was the most “beautiful woman in the world,” amongst other things.